 - Making data available for analytics

-The approach also requires having a reliable workflow orchestration tool that simplifies the complexity of Big Data workflows, avoids automation silos, connects processes, and manages workflows from a single point.
+The approach also requires having a reliable application workflow orchestration tool that simplifies the complexity of Big Data workflows, avoids automation silos, connects processes, and manages workflows from a single point.
 This allows you end to end automation, integration and orchestration of your Big Data processes, ensuring that everything is running successfully, meeting all SLAs, and delivering insights to business users on time.

 Cobbling together disparate automation and orchestration tools that don’t scale, may cause delays and put the entire project at risk.
-Here are some of the benefits of beginning your Big Data project with workflow orchestration in mind and using a tool that supports these steps:
+Here are some of the benefits of beginning your Big Data project with application workflow orchestration in mind and using a tool that supports these steps:

 1. Improve quality, speed, and time to market